gohugoio/hugo/content/en/hosting-and-deployment/hosting-on-render.md

 You can set up a Hugo site on Render in two quick steps:

-1. Create a new **Web Service** on Render, and give Render permission to access your GitHub repo.
+1. Create a new **Web Service** on Render, and give Render permission to access your GitHub/Gitlab repo.
 2. Use the following values during creation:

   Field                | Value
   -------------------  |  -------------------
  **Environment**       | `Static Site`
- **Build Command**     | `hugo --gc --minify` (or our own build command) **Publish Directory** | `public` (or your own output directory)
+ **Build Command**     | `hugo --gc --minify` (or your own build command) **Publish Directory** | `public` (or your own output directory)

 That's it!
 Your site will be live on your Render URL (which looks like `yoursite.onrender.com`) as soon as the build is done.

 ## Continuous Deploys

-Now that Render is connected to your repo, it will **automatically build and publish your site** any time you push to GitHub.
+Now that Render is connected to your repo, it will **automatically build and publish your site** any time you push to your GitHub/Gitlab.

 You can choose to disable auto deploys under the **Settings** section for your site and deploy it manually from the Render dashboard.